-The analog materials in series 1 follow a chronological organization beginning with materials from the months leading up to August 11 and 12, 2017 found in series 1, subseries 1.
+The Physical (Analog) series follows a chronological organization beginning with the Materials leading up to August 11 and 12, 2017 and the "Unite the Right" rally subseries.
 The collection begins with materials from the July 8, 2017 KKK rally and documents regarding that rally and its aftermath, and some printed email correspondence from police and Charlottesville City Council.
 These materials document some of the context and backdrop of the “Unite the Right” rally.

 The periodical issues with articles about the events of August 11 and 12 portray the mainstream local and national reactions.
-The other print materials and ephemera collected after August 12, the copy of a legal complaint filed against Jason Kessler and other parties, the official report released by lawyers in Charlottesville, and the audio-cassette recording of songs by a local musician all document some of the responses of Charlottesville’s communities and residents.
+The physical (analog) materials and ephemera collected after August 12, the copy of a legal complaint filed against Jason Kessler and other parties, the official report released by lawyers in Charlottesville, and the audio-cassette recording of songs by local musicians all document some of the responses of Charlottesville’s communities and residents.

-The digital materials in series two consist of both born digital and digitized analog materials.
-Some documentation was contributed by a number of Charlottesville community members, city residents, students, and university staff alike via the “Unite the Right” Rally and Community Response digital collection website created by the University of Virginia Library.
-While some digital photographs were taken at the July 8 KKK rally, the majority were taken during the August 12 “Unite the Right” rally.
+The Born-Digital materials series consists of digital photo and video documentation, text files, archived email files, archived websites and Twitter data, and Audio files (songs on audio-cassette).
+Some documentation was contributed by a number of Charlottesville community members, city residents, students, and university staff alike via the University of Virginia Collection on the Events in Charlottesville, VA, August 11-13, 2017 digital collection website created by the University of Virginia Library.
+While some digital photographs were taken at the July 8 KKK rally, the majority were taken during and after the August 12 “Unite the Right” rally.
 The photographs and videos of protesters and anti-protesters, of police, of symbols and messages, and of people and artwork away from the activities demonstrate the circumstances of the events, and of the community response to the violence and turmoil that unfolded.
 The written narratives provide documentation of the events and of the community response, as well, but also provide evidence of the emotional responses.

 The growing collection of archived web pages provides a different kind of record of how the August 12 “Unite the Right” rally was perceived and documented.
 The collection of news and opinion articles from local, regional, and national sources, along with blogs, reddit threads, and a YouTube music video provides a small representation of responses to August 11 and 12, 2017 on the internet.
 The archived tweets and Twitter data-sets exhibit other forms of communication, like hashtags and emojis that can be included in the larger community of people responding to the events of August 12, 2017.